Luggage Storage NYC

 - Newark Airport

-Whatever you choose, we’re there to lighten your load so you can enjoy The Big Apple and all that it has to offer without having wasting time in search for lockers in NYC.
+Whatever you choose, we’re there to lighten your load so you can enjoy The Big Apple and all that it has to offer without your wasting time searching for locker rentals in NYC.

 Simply go to the LuggageHero booking platform to locate a convenient storage site inside a verified shop or other business.
-From the map service, you can find the nearest Subway stops and find the most convenient venue to store your luggage.
+From the map service, you can find the nearest Subway stops and find the most convenient venue to drop off your bags.

 Unlike similar concepts, all our shops in New York City have been personally reviewed by a LuggageHero employee.
 We further provide security seals for each piece of luggage, and each piece of luggage and its contents are insured for up to

-Here is how you book luggage storage in New York
+Here is how you book luggage storage in NYC

 Ready to book your Luggage Storage in New York City?
 Whether you are in Manhattan or you need luggage storage in Brooklyn, choose from our more than 130 locations throughout The Big Apple!
 Find a location on our luggage storage booking engine.